Where there’s traffic, there’s hope.

 This guide breaks down the traffic sources of website traffic and includes tips for increasing traffic from each.

-Here is the complete list of all 18 of them…
+Here is the complete list of all of 18 of them…

 Of course, most marketers will never see most of these in their Analytics accounts.
 So we’ll focus on the big ones listed above.

-Here’s how the traffic sources look in GA4.
+Here’s what the sources of traffic look like in GA4.
 This is what the Acquisitions > Traffic Acquisition report looks like.
 I’ve customized it a bit, putting some of the most useful metrics (sessions, engagement rate and conversion rates) right up front.

 Email appears because links to the website from emails (advertising emails and newsletters) are tracked using UTM tracking codes with a URL builder.
 More about that below.